 I Want to Alter the Area Around My House

-Most older houses have at least a back yard or garden, and many have front gardens to separate the house from the street.
-Large or small, this outdoor space provides the setting for your house - the surroundings that allow it to be appreciated and add to its interest.
+Most older houses have a back yard or garden, and many have front gardens to separate the house from the street.
+Large or small, this outdoor space provides the setting for your house – the surroundings that allow it to be appreciated and add to its interest.

 Discovering the historic layout for your garden

 If you live in a town or city, even a small outside space may have historic features – boundary walls, gates and railings, paths, trees and hedges.
 There may be even older features that pre-date your house.
 The pattern of hedges and walls along the street can create a distinctive and often admired leafy linear feature.

 Your garden is an important element of this landscape.
 The care and upkeep of period features, and even reinstatement, will strengthen the character of your home and even the choice of plants and planting style can help evoke the period.
 In the country, gardens are often larger, with interesting outbuildings or garden structures, and perhaps traces of former kitchen gardens and fruit trees.